Taube Family Foundation

 • Uncertain Application Status: Following Tad Taube's death in September 2025, the foundation is in transition.
 Contact the foundation directly before investing significant effort in a proposal to confirm they are accepting applications.

-• Geographic Focus is Critical: The foundation has a strong preference for San Francisco Bay Area organizations.
-Organizations outside this region (except in Poland and Israel) face significant barriers.
+• Geographic Focus is Critical: The foundation has a strong preference for San Francisco Bay Area organisations.
+Organisations outside this region (except in Poland and Israel) face significant barriers.

-• Relationship-Based Grantmaking: The foundation's largest gifts went to organizations with long-term relationships with Tad and Dianne Taube.
+• Relationship-Based Grantmaking: The foundation's largest gifts went to organisations with long-term relationships with Tad and Dianne Taube.
 New applicants should focus on smaller initial requests and relationship building.

 • Wide Range of Grant Sizes: Don't assume the foundation only makes large grants.
-While they've given multi-million dollar gifts, they also make grants as small as $1,000-$7,500.
-Request amounts appropriate to your organization's size and the project scope.
+Whilst they've given multi-million dollar gifts, they also make grants as small as $1,000-$7,500.
+Request amounts appropriate to your organisation's size and the project scope.

-• Mission Alignment Matters: Organizations should clearly articulate how their work advances liberty, opportunity, human dignity, Jewish life, education, civic institutions, or cultural enrichment.
+• Mission Alignment Matters: Organisations should clearly articulate how their work advances liberty, opportunity, human dignity, Jewish life, education, civic institutions, or cultural enrichment.

 • Consider the Family's Values: The foundation has supported conservative and libertarian causes alongside mainstream educational and healthcare institutions.
 Understanding this ideological orientation helps assess fit.